pluskid/Mocha.jl/docs/user-guide/layers/data-layer.rst

       shuffling is useful in training, but for testing, there is no need to do shuffling.
 Shuffled access is a little bit slower, and it requires the HDF5 dataset to be *mmappable*.
 For example, the dataset can neither be chunked nor be compressed.
-Please refer to `the document of HDF5.jl
+Please refer to `the documention for HDF5.jl
       <https://github.com/timholy/HDF5.jl/blob/master/doc/hdf5.md#memory-mapping>`_
       for more details.